cherubin-umuragwa/StudentRecordManagementSystem/QUICKSTART.md

 # Quick Start Guide

-Get up and running with the Student Grade Management System in 5 minutes!
+Get up and running with the Student Record Management System in 5 minutes!

 ## Prerequisites